entando/entando-docs/vuepress/docs/next/docs/consume/identity-management.md

 and search for the Secret that ends in `kc-admin-secret`.

 ## Authentication
 Beginning with Entando 6, all authentication is powered by Keycloak.
-This ensures that a micro frontend calls a microservice with a token that is available on the client.
+This ensures that a micro frontend can call a microservice with a token available to the client.

 ![Init Containers Screenshot](./img/keycloak-arch-high-level.png)

-Using Keycloak as a central point of authentication, the Entando architecture provides a single unified view of identity.
-This increases Entando's portability.
+The Entando architecture implements Keycloak as a central point of authentication.
+A single, unified view of identity increases Entando's portability.
 Entando can also integrate into other IDPs without modifying the source, because Keycloak acts as an abstraction to the underlying IDP.

 ## Authorization